Signal Intelligence Regiment (KONA): KONA 7

 FAK 621 was created in 1942 from the remnants of former 3rd intercept (Horch Kompanie) company: NA 56 at Bielefeld.
 Most of the original FAK 621 was captured in the North African Campaign on 10 July 1942.
-The remnants of the company continued to work on Allied systems until May 1943, when the Allies captured the unit in Tunisia Nothing is known of the organization of the company.
+The remnants of the company continued to work on Allied systems until May 1943, when the Allies captured the unit in Tunisia.
+Nothing is known of the organization of the company.

-Kona 8
+KONA 8

 KONA 8, which was formed in October 1944, and was assigned to the Eastern Front Army Group South.
-It had one Evaluation Centre: NAAS 8, 2 Signal Intelligence Battalions, NAA 1 and NAA 2, one Long Range Battalion: FAK 620, one Close Range Signal Intelligence Company whose identity is unknown, and one Stationary Intercept Company, either Feste 4 or Feste 8.
-It was known that Feste 8 attempted in the winter of 1942-3 to intercept Russian radio telephone traffic at Königsberg, but is not certain to what eastern KONA this Feste was assigned.
+It had one Evaluation Centre: NAAS 8, two Signal Intelligence Battalions, NAA 1 and NAA 2, one Long Range Battalion: FAK 620, one Close Range Signal Intelligence Company whose identity is unknown, and one Stationary Intercept Company, either Feste 4 or Feste 8.
+It was known that Feste 8 attempted in the winter of 1942–43 to intercept Soviet radio telephone traffic at Königsberg, but is not certain to what eastern KONA this Feste was assigned.

 KONA 8 operated in Odessa, Romania, Croatia, and finally Linz.

 FAK 620

-FAK 620 had monitored western traffic on the Norderney Island from about August 1939 until it was sent to the eastern front and subordinated to KONA 8 Nothing more is known of the units.
+FAK 620 had monitored western traffic on the Norderney Island from about August 1939 until it was sent to the eastern front and subordinated to KONA 8 Nothing more is known of the unit.

-Kona Nord
+KONA Nord

 KONA Nord was created in February 1945 to serve Army Group North when KONA 2, which had been attached to that group, was transferred to Army Group Weichsel.
 From KONA 2, KONA Nord received NAAS 2, FAK 619, NAK 951, NAK 955, NAZ Brutus.
 This organization was valid until 28th Match 1945, when by order of General Albert Praun, KONA Nord was ordered to return to Army Group Weichsel all its components except the two Close Range Signal Intelligence companies: NAK 951 and NAK 955.
 These probably remained with KONA Nord until the capitulation.